labgem/microscope-user-doc/docs/content/compgenomics/genomicIsland.rst

 RGP finder method is mainly a comparative method.
 Algorithm first starts with identification of synteny breaks (at least 5kb) between a query genome and other close ones from the our database, the RGPs.

 Then it ’scan’ RGPs for well known HGT features (tRNA hotspot, mobility genes) to help characterize them.
 In addition, two compositional methods are also used to capture other kinds of signals of the query sequence.
 AlienHunter (Vernikos and Parkhill, 2006) and SIGI-HMM (Waack et al., 2006).
 GC deviation is also compute.
-Consensus regions between comparative and compositionnal results can be viewed and explored.
+Consensus regions between comparative and compositional results can be viewed and explored.

-AlienHunter : An Interpolated Variable Order Motif (IVOM) exploits compositionnal biases using variable order motif distributions (2mer to 8mer).
-The tool is launched with it’s defaut values and results are stored in databases for each query genome.
+AlienHunter : An Interpolated Variable Order Motif (IVOM) exploits compositional biases using variable order motif distributions (2mer to 8mer).
+The tool is launched with it’s default values and results are stored in databases for each query genome.

 SIGI-HMM : SIGI-HMM is a sequence composition method that is part of the Columbo package.
 This method uses a Hidden MArkov Model (HMM) and measures codon usage to identify possible Genomic Islands (GIs).